Menstrual Disorders

 Medication therapy is often successful and a good first option.
 The benefits last only as long as the medication is taken, so if you choose this route, you should know that medical treatment is a long-term commitment.

 They are considered for PMS treatment if your symptoms are mostly physical, but may not be effective if your primary symptom is mood changes.
-However, a newer brand of oral contraceptive containing a form of progesterone called drospirenone and marketed under the brand name YAZ may reduce some mood-related symptoms such as anxiety, irritability, tearfulness and tension.
+However, a newer brand of oral contraceptive containing a form of progesterone called drospirenone and marketed under the names YAZ, Yasmin, Ocella, Gianvi and Zarah, may reduce some mood-related symptoms such as anxiety, irritability, tearfulness and tension.
+And Yaz is FDA-approved for the treatment of PMDD.

 Birth control pills may not be an appropriate treatment choice if you smoke, have a history of pulmonary embolism (blood clots in your lungs) or have bothersome side effects from this medication.
 The risk of these side effects is even higher if you use the birth control patch, because it contains higher levels of estrogen.

-The FDA has approved the levonorgestrel intrauterine system (Mirena) to treat heavy menstrual bleeding in women who use intrauterine contraception as their method of birth control prevention.
-It is recommended for women who have had a child.
-This is a new indication for Mirena, which was approved by the FDA in 2000 as a contraceptive.
-In the clinical trial, monthly blood loss was reduced by more than 50 percent in nearly nine out of 10 women involved in the study.
+The levonorgestrel intrauterine system (Mirena) is FDA-approved to treat heavy menstrual bleeding in women who use intrauterine contraception as their method of birth control prevention.
 The Mirena system may be kept in place for up to five years.
 Over this time, it slowly releases a low dose of the progestin hormone levonorgestrel into the uterus.
 Mirena is also referred to as an intrauterine device, or IUD.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are available over the counter and can help reduce menstrual bleeding.
-These medications include ibuprofen (Advil, Motrin), naproxen (Aleve) and mefenamic acid (Ponstel).
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are available over the counter and with a prescription and can help reduce menstrual bleeding and cramping.
+These medications include ibuprofen (Advil, Motrin) and naproxen (Aleve).
+Mefenamic acid (Ponstel) is a prescription-only NSAID.
 Common side effects include stomach upset, headaches, dizziness and drowsiness.

 Surgery